Exploring Macbeth Through Art: Light and Dark Posters

 Reflection:

-Pin your work up or take it turns to hold your work up.
+Stick your work up on the wall or hold it up.

 This is a sample of a resource created by UK Charity AccessArt.
 We have over 1500 resources to help develop and inspire your creative thinking, practice and teaching.